runatlantis/terraform-gce-atlantis/README.md

 ## Example Usage

-There's various examples available, see above prerequisites to find an example that matches your setup.
+Here are some examples to choose from.
+Look at the prerequisites above to find one that is appropriate for your configuration.

 - [Basic](https://github.com/bschaatsbergen/atlantis-on-gcp-vm/tree/master/examples/basic)
 - [Complete](https://github.com/bschaatsbergen/atlantis-on-gcp-vm/tree/master/examples/complete)